Will Transport for London’s financial ‘black hole’ lead to Tube closures?

-The London mayor warned that it was a “possibility” that one of the Underground’s 11 lines may have to close unless TfL could secure “long-term investment” from the government, reported the Evening Standard.
+Khan has previously warned it was a “possibility” that one of the Underground’s 11 lines may have to close unless TfL could secure “long-term investment” from the government, the Evening Standard reported in November last year.

-Speaking to BBC 5 Live on Tuesday, Khan said: “One of the things we are looking into is the possibility of closing a Tube line.
+Speaking to BBC 5 Live at the time, Khan said: “One of the things we are looking into is the possibility of closing a Tube line.
 Why?
 Because closing a Tube line will make the savings, the cuts, that we need to introduce if we are going to balance our books.”

-The 115-year-old Bakerloo line could be under threat from “permanent closure” after plans for a £3.1bn extension were put on hold earlier this year, said the Daily Mail, while the Standard speculated that the Jubilee, Metropolitan or the Hammersmith & City lines could face the chop.
+The 115-year-old Bakerloo line could be under threat from “permanent closure” after plans for a £3.1bn extension were put on hold in 2021, said the Daily Mail, while the Standard speculated that the Jubilee, Metropolitan or the Hammersmith & City lines could face the chop.

-“On the bus network in practice, this means over 100 routes being withdrawn and on the remaining routes 200 would have service-frequency reductions,” Kilonback told the TfL finance committee last Wednesday.
+“On the bus network in practice, this means over 100 routes being withdrawn and on the remaining routes 200 would have service-frequency reductions,” Kilonback told the TfL finance committee.

 “For the Tube network, we’re still analysing the impacts, for example of a full closure of a line or part of a line or smaller reductions across the whole network.”